-We offer morning and afternoon sessions at 'The Learning Tree Nursery' with the option of staying for lunch (The lunch session is a paid only session and children must bring their own healthy packed lunch).
+We offer morning and afternoon sessions at 'The Learning Tree Nursery' with the option of staying for lunch.
 The prices and times are below.

 Funding

 We offer private and government funded places for 2, 3 & 4 year olds; this is currently 15-30 hours per week.